 Water Quality Assurance for the Food and Beverage Industry

 Most food and beverage producers require a Certificate of Analysis (COA) for ingredients, but one key component in food is often overlooked—water.
-Water is sprayed, injected, dripped, poured, ladled and/or conveyed frequently in food production, impacting fruits, vegetables, frozen foods, sauces and other food stuffs.
+Water is sprayed, injected, dripped, poured, ladled and/or conveyed frequently in food production, impacting fruits, vegetables, frozen foods, and sauces.

 Many food and beverage producers assume the municipal water they use in their processes is adequately monitored, analyzed and determined to be safe.
 However, reports from the CDC and others show that public water supplies can still represent a microbial or chemical risk.
 Even in an environmentally conscious country such as the U.S., municipal suppliers are subject to extensive waivers and also very limited monitoring is conducted in distribution systems.
 This is recognized by the water industry as an area of vulnerability for both microbial and chemical contamination.

 The World Health Organization and European Union put more scrutiny on water quality, but that doesn’t ensure that it is routinely monitored.
 If a food manufacturer’s water supply is not municipal, there may be no water quality data to rely on at all, putting a manufacturer’s brand at risk.

 - Largest Full-Service Water Testing Laboratory in the nation

 - Leading laboratory to test for unregulated contaminants/ emerging contaminants for EPA-required monitoring

 - Provides analytical services to every major bottled water company in the U.S. and global support to the world’s largest soft drink and food manufacturers